roderik/cargobay/readme.md

 ## Cargo Bay _v0.5.2_

-Cargo Bay is a html, scss/css, js component library with some useful and commonly used components and snippets.
+Cargo Bay is a utility library with some useful and commonly used components and snippets.

 ### Includes